 The pre-operative assessment before cataract surgery is a crucial step in ensuring the procedure’s safety and success.
 Patients can expect a thorough evaluation that may include the following components:

-- Eye Measurements: The surgeon will assess the shape and size of the eye, typically using non-invasive techniques like optical biometry or partial coherence interferometry.
+- Eye Measurements: The surgeon will assess the shape and size of the eye.
+Non-invasive techniques like optical biometry or partial coherence interferometry will be used.
 These measurements help determine the power and type of intraocular lens (IOL) needed for your vision correction.
 This measurement is usually done a few weeks to a month before the surgery.

-- Visual Acuity Test: An eye chart test will be conducted to measure your visual acuity and identify the extent of visual impairment caused by cataracts.
+- Visual Acuity Test: An eye chart test is given to measure visual acuity and determine the extent of visual impairment caused by cataracts.

-- Slit-Lamp Examination: The surgeon will use a slit-lamp microscope to examine the front structures of your eye, including the cornea, iris, and lens.
-This helps assess the cataract’s maturity and any other eye conditions that might affect the surgery.
+- Slit-Lamp Examination: A slit-lamp microscope will be used to examine the front structures of your eye, including the cornea, iris, and lens.
+It helps assess the cataract’s maturity.

-- Dilated Pupil Evaluation: The pupil may be dilated to allow for a better view of the lens and retina.
-This helps the surgeon plan the surgical approach and ensure optimal visualisation during the procedure.
+- Dilated Pupil Evaluation: Here, the pupil is dilated to allow for a better view of the lens and retina.
+This helps the surgeon plan the surgical approach.

-- Biometric Data: Other biometric data, such as corneal curvature and axial length, may be measured to refine the IOL calculations further.
+- Biometric Data: These include corneal curvature and axial length measurement to refine the IOL calculations further.

-- Medical History and Medication Review: A detailed medical history will be taken to identify any underlying health conditions, allergies, or medications you are currently taking.
-Patients with conditions like diabetes or high blood pressure may undergo additional health assessments or consultations to ensure these conditions are well managed before surgery.
+- Medical History and Medication Review: A detailed medical history will be taken.
+It is important to determine underlying health conditions, allergies, or medications you are currently taking.

-- Informed Consent: You will be provided with information about the procedure and potential complications.
-After having all your questions answered, you will be asked to sign an informed consent form, indicating your understanding and agreement to proceed with the surgery.
+- Informed Consent: You’ll be provided with information about the procedure and possible complications.
+Once happy, you will be asked to sign an informed consent form, indicating your understanding and agreement to proceed with the surgery.

 - Surgical Planning: Based on the gathered information and measurements, the medical team will plan the surgical approach, including the type of IOL to be implanted, the surgical technique, and any specific considerations for your case.
 Your surgeon will discuss the different lenses available for your cataract surgery and help you determine which might be most suitable for your lifestyle and vision goals.